David Beckham: 2003–2004: Becoming a Galáctico

 "He is a great player who is going to become part of the club's great history.
 He is a man of our times and a symbol of modern-day stardom and what is certain is Real Madrid have signed Beckham because he's a great footballer and a very dedicated professional.
-His team spirit is unsurpassed and he is one of the best English players of all-time and if only because of that he is with us."
+His team spirit is unsurpassed and he is one of the best English players of all time and if only because of that he is with us."

 — —Real Madrid President Florentino Pérez during Beckham's unveiling.

 As the summer 2003 transfer window approached, Manchester United appeared keen to sell Beckham to Barcelona and the two clubs even announced that they reached a deal for Beckham's transfer, but instead he joined reigning Spanish champions Real Madrid for on a four-year contract.
 Beckham was the latest signing in the Galácticos era of global stars signed by club president Florentino Pérez every summer.
 The news came as a bitter blow to the newly elected Barcelona president Joan Laporta, who based much of his presidential campaign on signing Beckham.

 The transfer to Real Madrid was announced in mid-June and formally completed on 1 July 2003, making Beckham the third Englishman to play for the club, after Laurie Cunningham and Steve McManaman, the latter of whom he succeeded in his position.
-Following a successful medical on 2 July, Beckham was unveiled in front of 500 accredited journalists from 25 countries at the club's basketball facility, where he was handed the famous white shirt by former Real Madrid player Alfredo Di Stéfano.
+Following a successful medical on 2 July, Beckham was unveiled in front of 500 accredited journalists from 25 countries, and was handed the famous white shirt by former Real Madrid player Alfredo Di Stéfano.
 Although Beckham had worn the number seven shirt for Manchester United and England, he was unable to wear it at Madrid as it was assigned to club captain Raúl.
-Beckham decided to wear number 23 instead, citing his admiration of basketball player Michael Jordan, who also wore number 23.
+Beckham decided to wear number 23 instead, citing his admiration of basketballer Michael Jordan, who also wore number 23.
 On sales of Beckham-related merchandise following his arrival at Real, an Adidas spokesman stated: "Put Beckham's name on any product and Real Madrid didn't stop selling".